jundalisay/superblist/content/en/faq.md

 ## Bigots

 {{< r a="Boomer" >}}
 But I'm a racist, materialist boomer.
-I don't like anything Asian and abstract like Brahma, Yin-Yang, human unity, circular economy and all that mumbo-jumbo. :shit:
+I don't like anything Asian and abstract like Brahma, Yin-Yang, human unity, circular economy blah blah blah. :shit:

 I want profits and wealth for myself.
 I drink my expensive coffee with plastic straws.
-I don't care about the sea animals that will die from ingesting them.
+I don't care about the turtles that will die from ingesting them.
 Sucks to be them.
+It's just survival of the fittest.

 You are nuts to propose a one-state solution that unites Jews and Palestinians -- Muslims are terrorists!